 - Comb hair with a relatively wide tooth comb (whatever size you are comfortable with

-- Wash your hair with soap or shampoo at most once a week.
+- Wash your hair with shampoo at most once a week.
 Make sure you condition afterwards.

 - Conditioner wash or water only wash your hair 2-3 times a week (optional)